The Trezor Model T is a hardware wallet that is designed to keep your digital currencies “safe,” offline, and in your control.

 Trezor Model T vs. Ledger Nano X

-Ledger Wallets are very popular and are available in two versions: Ledger Nano X and Ledger Nano S.
+Ledger Wallets are very popular and are available in two versions: Ledger Nano X and Ledger Nano S Plus.

-They are produced by Ledger, a company that was founded in 2014 and has offices in the U.S. and France.
+They are produced by Ledger, a company founded in 2014 with offices in the U.S. and France.

-Ledger Nano X is the newer wallet and it supports over 1,800 tokens and up to 100 cryptocurrency applications.
-It also allows staking which means you can earn revenue without selling your assets.
+Ledger Nano X is the newer wallet, and it supports over 5,500 tokens and up to 100 cryptocurrency applications.
+It also allows staking, which means you can earn revenue without selling your assets.

-Ledger Nano S supports up to 6 applications and more than 1,800 tokens and coins.
-It is not Bluetooth compatible and has an $89 CAD price tag.
+Ledger Nano S Plus supports several applications and more than 5,500 tokens and coins.
+It is not Bluetooth compatible and has a $114 CAD price tag.

 Compared to Trezor wallets, the software used by Ledger is not open-source.